elastic/apm/specs/agents/tracing-spans.md

 transaction.
 While not necessary for distributed tracing, this inclusion allows for simpler and more performant UI queries.

+### Transaction and Span type and subtype fields

+Each transaction has a `type` field, each span has both `type` and `subtype` fields.
+The values for each of those fields is protocol-specific and defined in the respective instrumentation specification for each protocol.

+For spans, the type/subtype must fit the [span type specification in JSON format](../../tests/agents/json-specs/span_types.json).
+In order to help align all agents on this specification, changing `type` and `subtype` field values is not considered to be a _breaking change_, but rather a _potentially breaking change_ if for example existing users rely on values to build visualizations.
+As a consequence, modification of those values is not limited to major versions.

 ### Span outcome

 The `outcome` property denotes whether the span represents a success or failure, it is used to compute error rates